anchore/syft/README.md

 # same as SYFT_CHECK_FOR_APP_UPDATE env var
 check-for-app-update: true

-# a list of globs to exclude. same as --exclude ; for example:
+# a list of globs to exclude from scanning. same as --exclude ; for example:
 # exclude:
 #   - '/etc/**'
 #   - '/tmp/**/*.png'